suren-vanyan/DataStructures.And.Algorithms/README.md

-*☝ Note that this repository  is meant to be used for learning and researching purposes only and it is **not** meant to be used for production.*
+# ☝ Note that this repository  is meant to be used for learning  purposes
+only and it is **not** meant to be used for production.

 | Algorithm | C# |
 |:--------------|:----------------:|